 Also of interest is that Manhasset has more people living here who work in computers and math than 95% of the places in the US.

-Manhasset is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Manhasset is a great place for families with children to consider.
+First of all, many other families with children live here, making Manhasset a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Manhasset has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Manhasset’s overall crime rate is lower than average for the country.

-Manhasset is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Manhasset is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In Manhasset, however, the average commute to work is quite long.
-On average, people spend 32.49 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Manhasset is that it can take a long time to commute to work.
+In Manhasset, the average commute to work is 33.04 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly town.
+Many of Manhasset’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-Manhasset is a very ethnically-diverse town.
+Manhasset is an extremely ethnically-diverse town.
 The people who call Manhasset home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manhasset residents report their race to be White, followed by Black or African-American.
+The greatest number of Manhasset residents report their race to be White, followed by Asian.
 Manhasset also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.29% of the town’s residents.
+People of Hispanic or Latino origin account for 13.93% of the town’s residents.
 Important ancestries of people in Manhasset include Irish, German, Greek, and English.

 The most common language spoken in Manhasset is English.
 Other important languages spoken here include Spanish and Greek.